GenReid/Bellabeat-Case-Study-/README.md

 <!-- PROCESS -->
 ## PROCESS
- I will be using Excel Spreadsheets, R and Tableau
+ I will be using Excel Spreadsheets, SQL, and Tableau